 Embedding Supply Chain Sustainability

 Cisco is committed to sustainable and responsible business practices with regard to ethics, labor, health and safety, diversity, and the environment.
-Sustainability represents as much as 8 percent of the total score on our business scorecard for suppliers, and they are required or encouraged to:
+Sustainability represents between three and eight percent of the total score on our business scorecard for suppliers, and they are required or encouraged to:

 We work closely with suppliers to communicate our requirements, monitor compliance, improve performance, and build capacity.
 Our goal is to increase transparency in the Supply Chain and promote real-time, continuous improvement.
 Cisco engages suppliers in the following ways:

 Cisco participates in global consortiums to address some of the most pressing supply chain management challenges.
 These forums enable Cisco to exchange ideas and pool resources with industry peers, share best practices, and influence the development of industry standards.